andresuarezz26/newrev.io/README.md

 # Newrev

-[Newrev](https://newrev.io)  is an open-source Web UI designed for open-source, terminal-based AI coding agents.

-Run a powerful terminal-based AI coding agent from a lightweight IDE that operates directly in your browser.
+[Newrev](https://newrev.io) is the web UI for terminal-based AI coding agents.
+Run your favorite open-source AI coding agent in your browser.

 We started by supporting [aider](https://github.com/paul-gauthier/aider) and plan to integrate [codex](https://github.com/openai/codex) and [Plandex](https://github.com/plandex-ai/plandex) in the future.